Emergent magnetic texture in driven twisted bilayer graphene: Spatial Distribution of Currents in Twisted Bilayer Graphene in the Continuum Model

 where $\bm \sigma$ are pseudospin (current) operators.
 The calculation is restricted to Fermi levels within the lowest electron and hole bands around the neutrality point.
 Main results are:

 1) The current is largest in the AA-stacked region, and opposite in both layers with near cancellation, as expected from previous work\cite{Stauber18,Stauber18b}.
-This is a generic property of the considered bands, as shown in \Fref{J12}, where the band average of currents is presented.
+This is a generic property of the considered bands, as shown in \Fref{J12}, where the currents averaged for Fermi levels spanning the lowest electron and hole bands is presented.

-2) The near cancellation makes the counterflow ({\em magnetic}) current, $ \bm J_1 -\bm J_2 $, to be largely enhanced in the AA-stacked regions, as shown in \Fref{Jminus}.
+2) The near cancellation makes the counterflow ({\em magnetic}) current, $ \bm J_1 -\bm J_2 $, to be largely enhanced in the AA-stacked regions as compared to the total current, $ \bm J_1 +\bm J_2 $. \ This is shown in \Fref{Jminus} where the counterflow current exceeds the total current by three orders of magnitude.
+In fact, this is a conservative estimate because \Fref{Jminus} represents the band average whereas the enhancement factor can be nominally infinite at the Dirac point, where the total current should vanish but the counterfow does not\cite{Stauber18,Stauber18b}.

-3) The enhancement factor is high, particularly close to the neutrality point (in fact, infinite at the Dirac point, where the total current should vanish but the counterfow does not, but this calculation is not enough to show it).
-This is shown in \Fref{pcolor}
+3) We have also mimicked the presence of lattice relaxation by a $20$-percent weakening of the AA interlayer hopping as compared to the AB one in the continuum model.
+The previous conclusions are hardly affected by this change, as shown in \Fref{pcolor} where the counterflow currents are represented for both the undistorted and distorted cases.

 All these features agree with the main message of this work: enhanced counterflow in AA-stacked regions close to the magic angle.
 It is interesting to remark that, although the total current flows in the positive $x$-direction, which coincides with the (transient) electric field as expected, the current in the layer where the field is applied (layer 2) runs opposite to the field, see right panel of \Fref{J12}.
-This fact is at the heart of the large paramagnetic response previously reported.\cite{Stauber18,Stauber18b}
+This fact is at the heart of the large paramagnetic response previously reported.\cite{Stauber18,Stauber18b} \end{widetext}